author: niplav, created: 2025-07-10, modified: 2025-08-13, language: english, status: in progress, importance: 3, confidence: likely

 I am afflicted by a strange curse, which condemns me to be creative enough to find new mathematical structures, but too dumb to prove anything interesting about them.

-On a meditation retreat in 2022 I was remembering that post and just doodled the above image in my notebook, together with some other graphs where edges could go between edges.
-I'll call those "pergraphs"; they haven't (to my knowledge) been explored yet.
+On a meditation retreat in 2022 I was remembering a post by Scott Garrabrant and doodled the above image in my notebook, together with some other drawings of networks where edges can have edges as sources and sinks.

-Intuitively, a pergraph is a mathematical structure made from nodes and edges, where each edge needs to have a source and a sink.
-The source and the sink can be any node or edge, including itself.
+Intuition 1: Intuitively, a pergraph is a mathematical structure consisting of nodes and edges, where each edge needs to have a source and a sink.
+The source and the sink of an edge can be any node or edge, including itself.

 1, 2, 15, 180, 3638, …